cambridge-collection/casebooks-search/README.md

-# Darwin Search API
+# Casebooks Search API

-The Darwin Search API is based on [CUDL Search](https://github.com/cambridge-collection/cudl-search).
+The Casebooks Search API is based on [CUDL Search](https://github.com/cambridge-collection/cudl-search).

 For the Epsilon Editorial release, use the `epsilon-editorial` branch; the `main` branch contains the original CUDL Search code.